IssaHanou/issahanou.github.io/_news/tailor_pres23.md

 related_posts: false
 ---

-I gave a talk at the “Neural Causal and Symbolic AI” workshop organized by the TAILOR network
+I gave a talk at the “Neural Causal and Symbolic AI” workshop organized by the TAILOR network.